 Description

-This section has been elaborated to facilitate the potential preparation of a standard for Smart Lifts collecting and developing type and range of data which might be exchanged between lifts and their relevant management applications.
-It also includes the information about the monitoring of the activities and the performance of such lifts, including the possible interaction with the rest of the IoT devices and applications.
-It is based on the content of ETSI TR 103 546 [yy].
+These use cases have been elaborated to facilitate the potential support in oneM2M for Smart Lifts collecting and developing type and range of data which might be exchanged between lifts and their relevant management applications.
+It also includes the information about the monitoring of the activities and the performance of such lifts, including the possible interactions with the rest of the IoT devices and applications.

 The information provided include:

-- the combination of the data exchanged and the possible widening of the current types and range,
+the combination of the data exchanged and their classification,

-- the current means, protocols and platforms applied for such exchange of information, - the generally applied levels of access authorization, - the means of data analysing, formatting and storage,

-- the other possible users for some of the available information currently collected.
+the possible users of the data currently collected, organized as actors and user roles categories.

-As part of that work, a number of use cases have been identified, which are also included in this section

-Also shown are:

-Actors and user roles

-Classification of exchanged data

-Source

-ETSI TR 103 546 “Requirement & Feasibility study for Smart Lifts in IoT” [yy]

-Actors
+6.3.2 Actors

-There are several type of user roles and there are three main categories:
+There are several type of user roles that are organized within three main categories:

 • The users of the lift (the passengers) that could have different needs